 Inventory, lb : 0

-Finger limes are currently available from fall with a peak season in mid-winter.
-Coastal regions can bear fruit sporadically year-round.
+Finger limes are available year-round, with a peak season in mid-winter.

-There are several different Australian Finger lime varieties, which is botanically classified as Citrus australasica, all of which maintain the same shape and constitution: The Alstonville variety is green and seedless.
+There are several different Finger lime varieties, botanically classified as Citrus australasica, all of which maintain the same shape and constitution.
+The Alstonville variety is green and seedless.
 Judy's Everbearing is a light green to pink skinned fruit with pale rose pulp.
 Pink Ice is similar to Judy's Everbearing, its skin ruby tinged brown with rose colored pulp.
 The Purple Viola and Jali red share the same ruby coloring pulp while their skin deepens with age.

-The Australian Finger lime, as its name suggests, is native to Australia, specifically to the rainforests of the border ranges of Southeast Queensland and Northern New South Wales.
-The Australian Finger lime has been used by the Aboriginal people for thousands of years.
+Finger limes are native to Australia, specifically to the rainforests of the border ranges of Southeast Queensland and Northern New South Wales.
+The Finger lime has been used by the Aboriginal people for thousands of years.
 Documentation has sited that it originated without human assistance.
-The Australian Finger lime was received from New Wales, Australia as budwood by Dr. Joe Furr in 1965.
+Finger lime was received from New Wales, Australia as budwood by Dr. Joe Furr in 1965.
 He donated them to the University of California, Riverside in 1966.
 Finger lime trees prefer sheltered rainforest or sub-rainforest habitats for prolific growing.
 Overexposure to full sun will cause the trees stress, thus producing poor fruit yields.
 Though common in Australia, their global presence is still obscure.